 Canada has been chastised for missing a deadline to respond to the national inquiry’s calls for justice.

-APTN News first reported that the government would miss the deadline set May 15.
+APTN first reported the government would miss the deadline to issue a final report action plan.

 Crown-Indigenous Relations Minister Carolyn Bennett confirmed on May 26 that a national action plan to make life safer for Indigenous women and girls was not going to be ready and blamed the pandemic for the delay despite having a year to plan it.